ITEmily/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/xzKqCeQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 When an end user (customer) needs IT support help, they "create a ticket."
+The login page is http://localhost/os/Ticket/.
+Here they can fill in the form to communicate the problem they are experiencing.
 </p>
 <br />